Nordmoll: History

 The construction of the shopping center began in 2014.
-In 2016, the first and second stages of the center were commissioned, with a total area of 112,000 m²; the third sector was opened in 2017.
+In 2016, the first and second stages of the center were commissioned, with a total area of 112,000 m^{2}; the third sector was opened in 2017.
 The Investments in the project amounted to 5 billion rubles.

 In 2015, the Gusinobrodsky Market was closed in Novosibirsk, as a result, some of its traders organized business in new retail centers built near the former market, while other entrepreneurs began to work in the Nordmoll.

 According to a 2019 Kommersant article, the asset of the centre is owned by the Nord City Moll LLC, which has been owned since 2019 by the Cyprus company Vochna holdings Co. limited (previously the Nord City Moll LLC was owned by the Ortalion Commercial Ltd. from Cyprus).

 As of April 2022, only one corps of the retail center was in operation, and even in this corps there were many empty pavilions.